Overview

 Stage 1

-Early cancer where the tumour is relatively small and the cancer has not yet spread to other tissue.
+The cancerous tumour is relatively small and the cancer has not yet spread to other tissue.

 Stage 2